 - Army: Army, Army Reserve, Army National Guard

 - Marine Corps: Marine Corps, Marine Corps Reserve

 - Air Force: Air Force, Air Force Reserve, Air Force National Guard

 - Coast Guard: Coast Guard, Coast Guard Reserve

-- The request should be submitted in writing on letterhead by an authorized representative.
+- The request must be submitted in writing on letterhead by an authorized representative.
 It must clearly identify the unit of service requesting the student recruitment information.
 The requestor must also attest on the letter that they are authorized by the Branch to request Solomon Amendment data.

 - The request should specify exactly which data fields are being requested and for which student demographics (e.g., Students between the ages of 18-30 who are US citizens).